 - Umpqua Discovery Center

-Best Coastal Camping in Oregon
+Best Beach Camping in Oregon

 The Harris Beach State Park is near Bird Island, a National Wildlife Sanctuary where rare birds such as the tufted puffin breed.
 The park’s sandy beaches are dotted with sea stacks and monoliths.
 You may view gray whales in the winter or spring, Harbor seals, many types of birds, life in the tide pools, and California sea lions.